Table of Contents

 View the attributes in the access token

-Let’s back to the user and impersonate her to get a token:
+Let’s go back to the user and impersonate her to get a token:

 On the next screen, open the developer console on your browser and copy the token:

-Now, if you paste that token in jwt.io debugger, you will see the new values added there:
+Now, if you paste that token into jwt.io debugger, you will see the new values added there:

 Conclusion

-In this post, I’ve shown you how to add claims to Keycloak’s access token from user’s attributes.
-You can mark the value as multiplevalued to wrap it in a JSON array (depends on your use case).
+In this post, I’ve shown you how to add claims to Keycloak’s access token from the user’s attributes.
+You can mark the value as multivalued to wrap it in a JSON array (depending on your use case).
 This post shows just one simple use case.
-From the available options, you can configure to make the claim much more flexible.
+From the available options, you can configure to make a claim much more flexible.